A More Perfect Union

 types, and are much harder to mess up than arbitrary pointer arithmetic and

 casting.
-Rust further nudges us toward the union
+Rust further nudges us toward the union approach by making it easier

 to type and wrap in a safe API.